Murmele/Gittyup/README.md

 ```

 ### A Convenient Shell Script for Ubuntu is available [here](https://raw.githubusercontent.com/Murmele/Gittyup/master/pack/buildUbuntu.sh), and will install all the necessary prerequisites, and build a release version for immediate use.
-`pack/build.sh`, and will install all the necessary prerequisites, and build a release version for immediate use.

 How to Install
 -----------------